-Habitat for Humanity St. Louis
+Habitat For Humanity St. Louis

-Habitat for Humanity St. Louis provides an opportunity for families living in a substandard rental housing to help build and then purchase a home they can afford to maintain.
+Habitat for Humanity St. Louis provides an opportunity for families living in substandard rental housing to help build and then purchase a home they can afford to maintain.
 Having had the same website for nearly a decade, they were looking to overhaul its fractured layout, cumbersome CMS, and often confusing donation API.
 Habitat St. Louis reached out to us to incorporate the updated branding of the national affiliate into a new, mobile-friendly that not only reflected their mission but brought the goals of increasing donations and volunteers up to date with the rest of the non-profit world.

 The national branch of Habitat for Humanity underwent a brand refresh recently, and as Habitat St. Louis is essentially a franchise of that brand, we were bound to follow the new color and typographic schemes.
-However, this was not a limiting factor for us at all, as it allowed us to think less about different color and type combinations, and more about the concepts the related to and worked well with the particular colors chosen from the nationally provided palette.
+However, this was not a limiting factor for us at all, as it allowed us to think less about different color and type combinations, and more about the concepts related to and worked well with the particular colors chosen from the nationally provided palette.

 Pictures Tell The Story